 Grant: You are right.
 Am I really that transparent?
-All of us, in the end, have no choice but to ‘get on with it’ - but only with the best knowledge available to us.
+All of us, in the end, have no choice but to ‘get on with it’ – but only with the best knowledge available to us.
 So, what do you think my other point is?

 Alpesh: I would say it has something to do with collaboration.
-The two us have noted how much we have gained from working with the contributors.
+The two of us have noted how much we have gained from working with the contributors.

 Grant: Spot on.
 Social life is thoroughly collaborative.
 Or, I might say, a fully human life is necessarily a life with and for others.
 We must all be underlabourers not overlords.
 Eudaimonia rests on the realisation that the full flourishing of each depends on the flourishing of all.
 I was thinking of collaboration in this light.
 And this is not possible in a class society.